 \section{Abstract}

-We investigate input normalization methods for Time-Series Foundation Models (TSFMs).
-While normalization is well-studied in dataset-specific time-series models, it remains overlooked in TSFMs where generalization is critical.
-Time-series data, unlike text or images, exhibits significant scale variation across domains and channels, coupled with non-stationarity, can undermine TSFM performance regardless of architectural complexity.
-Through systematic evaluation across four architecturally diverse TSFMs, we empirically establish \textsc{RevIN} as the most efficient approach, reducing zero-shot MASE by 89\% relative to an un-normalized baseline and by 44\% versus other normalization methods, while matching the best in-domain accuracy (0.84 MASE) without any dataset-level preprocessing—yielding the highest accuracy-efficiency trade-off.
-Yet its effect utilization depends on architectural design choices and optimization objective, particularly with respect to training loss scale sensitivity and model type (probabilistic, point-forecast, or LLM-based models).
+We investigate input normalization methods for Time Series Foundation Models (TSFMs).
+While normalization is well-studied in dataset-specific time series models, it remains overlooked in TSFMs where generalization is critical.
+Time series data, unlike text or images, exhibits significant scale variation across domains and channels, coupled with non-stationarity, can undermine TSFM performance regardless of architectural complexity.
+Through systematic evaluation using four architecturally diverse TSFMs, we empirically establish \textsc{RevIN} as the most efficient approach, reducing zero-shot MASE by 89\% relative to raw baseline and by 44\% in comparison to other normalization methods, while matching the best in-domain accuracy without any dataset-level preprocessing—yielding the highest accuracy-efficiency trade-off.
+Yet its effective utilization depends on architectural design choices and optimization objective, particularly with respect to training loss scale sensitivity and model type (point-forecast-, distribution- or LLM-based models).